cea-trust-platform/trust-documentation/doc/source/srcs/generic/intro.rst

    -c ncpus                      : Use ncpus CPUs allocated per task for a parallel calculation. datafile -help_trust          : Print options of TRUST_EXECUTABLE [CASE[.data]] [options].
    -convert_data datafile        : Convert a data file to the new 1.9.1 syntax (milieu, interfaces, read_med and champ_fonc_med).
+   -quiet                        : Runs the TRUST case without producing any output on the terminal (stdout and stderr are redirected to /dev/null).

 Parallel Calculation
 ^^^^^^^^^^^^^^^^^^^^